pts211/LiteBrite/README.md

 # LiteBrite

 LiteBrite is a project created for Cerner's DevCon 2019.
-It's original purpose was to be an interactive piece at the conference for spectators to play with.
-However, due to many facotrs it was decided to design a much more versitle system.
+Its original purpose was to be an interactive piece at the conference for spectators to play with.
+In throwing around ideas it was determined we could build something that would allow for more uses in the future.
 This LiteBrite is more of an interactive display.

 # Contributers
   - Paul Sites (paul.sites@cerner.com)